-MLML will begin accepting applications for Fall 2015 on October 1, 2014.
-Applications for Fall 2015 are due by February 1, 2015.
+MLML begins accepting applications on October 1.
+Applications are due by February 1.
 Please see here for additional information.

 Applying to any graduate program necessitates an investment of time.
 A student should consider the overall strength of an institution, the institution's specific areas of expertise, potential faculty advisors, financial costs, and funding opportunities, among other factors, before applying.
 Prospective students often have a research concept they would like to pursue before applying to a graduate program.
 This concept, or a more general area of interest, should guide the student to a program that can meet his or her needs.